rozlynboutin/microbiome_helper/Other-Tutorials.md

 This is a list of tutorials and workshop material that have been used in the past.
-They may still be useful but may be slightly outdated.
+They may still be useful but some may be slightly outdated.

 * [CBW 2016 PICRUSt Tutorial](https://github.com/mlangill/microbiome_helper/wiki/CBW-2016-PICRUSt-tutorial)